Rahu09/codestore/README.md

 # codestore
-all code that I will do
+All the code that I will do.